 In the Ewer household, it's a "can-do" barbeque treat: a whole chicken cooked on a hot seat.
-Grilled upright. while seated on a half-full beer can, Beer Can Chicken is steam-basted. from within, grilled a smoky golden-brown without.
+Grilled upright. while seated on a half-full can of beer, soda or stock, Beer Can Chicken is steam-basted from within, grilled smoky golden-brown without.

 In a 2-cup bowl, pour half the beer over the wood chips.
 Set aside to soak for 1 to 4 hours, adding water if necessary to cover the chips.

 Using a bottle opener, make three more openings in the top of the beer can.
 Add 1 tablespoon spice rub to the beer remaining in the can.
 The beer can should be half-full of liquid.
 Lightly oil the exterior of the can with salad oil.

 Remove fat from chicken, then wash inside and out, patting dry with paper towels.
 Sprinkle one teaspoon dry rub inside the crop (neck) cavity, and two teaspoons inside the main body cavity.
 Rub the outside of the chicken with remaining dry rub.

 Set up gas or charcoal grill for indirect grilling.
 For charcoal grills, mound briquettes into two piles on opposite sides of grill. .
 Light.
 Preheat only one side of gas grill, at a temperature of 350 degrees.